scott-joe/antique-srd/copy/markdown/03--classes.md

 | 4^th^                  | 6                      |
 | 5^th^                  | 7                      |

-**Converting a Spell Slot to Sorcery Points**.
+##### Converting a Spell Slot to Sorcery Points
 As a bonus action on your turn, you can expend one spell slot and gain a number of sorcery points equal to the slot's level.

 ### Metamagic

 At 3^rd^ level, you gain the ability to twist your spells to suit your needs.
 You gain two of the following Metamagic options of your choice.
 You gain another one at 10^th^ and 17^th^ level.
 You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.

+:::{.inset}
 #### Careful Spell

 When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell's full force.
 To do so, you spend 1 sorcery point and choose a number of those creatures up to your Charisma modifier (minimum of one creature).
 A chosen creature automatically succeeds on its saving throw against the spell.